What’s thin content With SEO?

 - Date of Copy-editing

-- Changes Reflected on Website
+- Changes Reflected on the Website

 - Keywords Added into SEMRush

-A blog I wrote on “Questions to Ask in a PPC Interview,” which ended up being over 2,500 words, went from not ranking on Google to ranking in the number 6 position.
+The blog, “Questions to Ask in a PPC Interview,” which ended up being over 2,500 words, went from not ranking on Google to ranking in the number 6 position.

 What was also interesting was other blogs that were quality beforehand that didn’t need to be enhanced also experienced an uptick in rank.
 It was clear that Google values quality, and you will get rewarded for quality content and eliminating fluff and nonsubstantial pieces of content.